Donsantos001/lendsqr-fe-test/README.md

 ## Overview

-This application UI has been created based on the provided `figma` design, responsiveness and functionalities have been provided by developer's descretion.
+This application UI has four pages and has been created based on the provided `figma` design, responsiveness and functionalities have been provided by developer's descretion.
 I have also applied some logics for better app optimization and provided suitable messages in error cases.

 ### Responsiveness